jeremiah-c-leary/vhdl-style-guide/docs/usage.rst

   2)  Multilevel rule configurations

 The priority of the configurations is from right to left.
-So the last configuration in the option has the highest priority.
+The last configuration has the highest priority.
 This is true for all configuration parameters except **file_list**.

 Block level configurations
 ##########################

 Many code bases are large enough to be broken into multiple sub blocks.
-Typically, a single configuration is created and maintained for each subblock.
+A single configuration can be created and maintained for each subblock.
 This allows each subblock to be analyzed independently.

 When the entire code base needs be analyzed, all the subblock configurations can be passed to VSG.